My theme has several product templates, will Also Bought be displayed on all of them?

 So adding the following snippet to the required position on product templates will enable the app.

 Once the snippet has been added to the product templates, we just have to add the reference to it in the app preferences page in case it wasn't configured automatically after installing the app.
+The selector corresponding to the previously added snippet is the following:

-In main preferences page, select the Widget location section and there, select Product page location.
+In main preferences page, select the Widget location section and there, select Product page location:

 2) Choosing a Common element from all the templates: